ecomol/Windows_Rjml/README.md

 # Windows_Rjml
-This is Rjml windows version
+This is Rjml windows version.
 Rjml is a program that implements the JML software function (detecting hybridization sequences) in R language.
 RJml can use multiple threads to increase its speed compared to JML.
 ## 1. Package summary